EAWF/BTC-Toolbox/Toolbox/getBTCInvoice/README.md

 Follows the [BIP-21] Payment Protocol which is supported by most popular Bitcoin wallets.

 ### Inputs
-- Address (Required)
+- Bitcoin Address (Required)
   - Type: string
+  - Restrictions:
+    - Must be a valid Bitcoin Address
-  - Description: Payment address in Base58Check format
+  - Description: Payment address where customer will send Bitcoin.
+Can be the output of [getBTCAddress]
-  - Source: [getBTCAddress]
 - Amount (Optional)
-  - Type: string
+  - Type: float
   - Units: Bitcoin
   - Restrictions:
-    - 26 August 2020 - Amount MUST be greater than or equal to `0.00000546` so as to prevent spamming transactions.
+    - Must be greater than or equal to `0.00000546` (minimum dust amount)
-  - Description: Amount (in Bitcoin) that the customer must send
+  - Description: Amount (in Bitcoin) that the customer must send.
+Can be the output of [getBTCRate] when converting a USD amount to BTC
-  - Source: [getBTCRate]
 - Label (Optional)
   - Type: string
-  - Description: Label that the customer will see in addition to the Address
+  - Description: Label that the customer will see in addition to the Address.
+Supported by most wallets
-  - Note: Most wallets support this field.
 - Message (Optional)
   - Type: string
-  - Description: Message that the customer will see as a reason for payment
+  - Description: Message that the customer will see as a reason for payment.
+Not supported by most wallets
-  - Note: Many wallets do not support this field.

 ### Outputs
 - BIP-21 Payment Request URI